 AUTOLINK is tightly integrated within the TAU tool family which comprises the well-known SDT and ITEX tools.
 AUTOLINK is a component of the SDT Validator.
-The Validator is based on state space exploration techniques and can be used to find dynamic errors and inconsistencies in SDL specifications.
+The Validator is based on state space exploration techniques and can be used to find errors and inconsistencies in SDL specifications.
 Additionally, it allows to verify an SDL system against requirements described by MSCs.
 AUTOLINK makes use of the core functionalities provided by the Validator and extends it with respect to test generation facilities.

-Besides AUTOLINK, some other TAU tools are involved in the generation of a complete TTCN test suite.
-Figure 1 shows the relations between all tools and information involved in the test generation process.
+Besides Autolink, some other Tau tools are involved in the generation of a complete TTCN test suite.
+Figure 1 shows the connection between all tools and information involved in the test generation process.

-Based on an SDL system which is specified by the user (Task 1 in Figure 1)
+Based on an SDL system which is specified by the user (task 1 in Figure 1)

-Figure 1 Autolink and its integration into the Tau tool family the code generator produces both an Autolink/Validator and a TTCN Link application (Task 5 and Task 8).
+the code generator generates both an Autolink/Validator and a TTCN Link application (tasks 5 and 8).

-Using Autolink, a TTCN test suite can be generated which contains constraint and dynamic behavior tables (Task 9).
+Using Autolink, a TTCN test suite can be generated which contains constraint and dynamic behavior tables (task 9).
 This test suite can be completed and refined in ITEX, a development environment for test suites specified in TTCN.
-The TTCN Link application derived from the SDL specification is able to generate all static TTCN declarations (Task 10).
-These declarations can be merged with the Autolink test suite (Task 11).
-Finally, the test suite overview can be generated automatically by ITEX (Task 12).
+The TTCN Link application derived from the SDL specification is able to generate all static TTCN declarations (task 10).
+These declarations can be merged with the Autolink test suite (task 11).
+Finally, the test suite overview can be added automatically by ITEX (task 12).